jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 Once the value is read, it is cached and does not change so that other threads can process the data on any available thread.

+The initial set of CPUID registers which are cached is obtained by the DLL.
+This makes the DLL responsible for "knowing" all applicable CPUID registers when just instantiating and then dumping the registers to a file.
+If registers are missing, application code can query further registers.

 ### 3.4.
 Topology

 The `Topology` field of type `Intel.Topology` supports basic APIC information